djgorel/website_hw_3_data_science/CrimeAnalysis.md

 - Did the pandemic see a fall in physical based crimes?

 As I worked with the data, I came up with several more questions, partly because of the answers to my initial questions, and some due to difficulty handling the data.
-For example, the crime categories were rather difficult to seperate into strictly physical and non physical crimes, so I ended up scrapping that question.
+For example, the crime categories were rather difficult to separate into strictly physical and non physical crimes, so I ended up scrapping that question.
 Yet as I saw the trend in crime rate over time, I generalized the question on physical crimes to see if the pandemic seemed to affect crime rate at all.
 I also found that the data contained many null entries concerning weapon data, so I restructured my question to see which weapons were most common when used.
 Other questions I came up with included:
 - Were the types of crimes proportionally distributed throughout parts of the city?
 - How long did theft crimes typically take to be reported?
 - Were victim demographics proportionate throughout the different areas?